 As the title suggests, it’s about a girl wanting to dance with him.
 It talks about wanting to dance, and true to itself, they dance.

-This song talks about being afraid of letting their significant other go and hard it is to do.
-Even when their significant other does not reciprocate the same amount of love they have, they still are having a hard time letting go as “It Would Take A Strong Strong Man” to do so.
+This song talks about being afraid of letting a significant other go, and how hard it is to do.
+Even when a significant other does not reciprocate the same amount of love they have, they still are having a hard time letting go as “It Would Take A Strong Strong Man” to do so.

 6. Together Forever (1988)